 • Text files should share the same name as their corresponding images

-• Compress your folder into a ZIP file
+Compress your folder into a ZIP file containing all images and optional text descriptions.

-• Use the provided Python script to submit your finetuning task
+Use the provided Python functions to submit your finetuning task to the BFL API.

-• Once training is complete, use your model through the available endpoints
+Once training is complete, use your custom model through the available finetuned endpoints.

 Training Parameters